dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Import.md

         <tr>
             <td><code>SYSCS_UTIL.UPSERT_DATA_FROM_FILE</code></td>
             <td><p>Updates existing records when a match is found in the source file.</p>
-                <p>If the matching record in the source does not contain a value for a column in the database record, `UPSERT` updates the database record to have the default value for that column; if there is no default, the column value is set to `NULL`.</p>
+                <p>If the matching record in the source does not contain a value for a column in the database record, <code>UPSERT</code> updates the database record to have the default value for that column; if there is no default, the column value is set to <code>NULL</code>.</p>
             </td>
         </tr>
         <tr>
             <td><code>SYSCS_UTIL.MERGE_DATA_FROM_FILE</code></td>
             <td><p>Updates existing records when a match is found in the input.</p>
-                <p>If the matching record in the source does not contain a value for a column in the database record, `MERGE` does not modify the value in the database record.</p>
+                <p>If the matching record in the source does not contain a value for a column in the database record, <code>MERGE</code> does not modify the value in the database record.</p>
             </td>
         </tr>
     </tbody>